seancraven/CDS_book/_sources/Chapter_3/SimpleTrans.md

 # SimpleTrans
 The simple trans package is the result of walking through this chapter in building a radiative transfer model.
-However, really its aim is to provide a straightforward introduction to radiation modelling, and working with outside APIs and databases.
+However, its aim is to provide a straightforward introduction to radiation modelling, and working with outside APIs and databases.

 ## Using the SimpleTrans package